matheusribef/SharpBot/README.md

 ## 🎓 Educational Purposes

-This project is intended for educational purposes.
+This project is intended for educational purposes only.
 It's a great opportunity to learn, explore, and experiment with new technologies, techniques, and concepts.

 ## ⚠️ Warning